 Virtual Chair Yoga

 If you can sit in a chair - you can do yoga!
-Chair yoga adapts some of the traditional poses of yoga to be done while seated or while standing and using the chair for support.
+Chair yoga adapts some of the traditional poses of yoga to be done seated or while standing and using the chair for support.
 Stretching, reaching, bending, breathing, and no mat needed.
-Perfect for busy days when there's no time to change into exercise wear.

 - Time: 11:15am – 11:45am.